lbwa/vue-auth-boilerplate/README.md

 ## Features

+- **Access control**: Global aside dynamic rendered by global routes map which is combine common routes and dynamic routes (filter by user access).

 - **Neat Design**: UI design is inspired by [ant design specification], implemented by [Element UI]

 - **Mock development**: Easy to use mock development solution